vanesamarar/LING575-Crisis-Response/README.md

 ## Setup

-In order to run any translators, you need to configure environmental variables.
-You will also need to create Google Cloud and Azure accounts, then create API keys for each.
-Azure requires an endpoint.
-The Azure and Google API keys can be the same.
-For the purpose of this project, we each have individual API keys, therefore we needed to set up two sets of credentials for each platform.
+In order to run the pipeline, you need to complete the following 3 steps:
+1. Configure environmental variables
+2. Create Google Cloud account and get API key
+3. Create Azure account and get API key and endpoint These are outlined in greater detail down below

 Configure your API credentials in a .env file.
 If you are only using one API key per provider, modify the script accordingly (e.g., removing _2):